Exoplanets

 Cosmic Alert Targets

 Visibility note: If your observing location's latitude is within +/- 70 degrees of the target's "Dec" value (its first number), then the target is likely visible to you.
 The closer your latitude is to the Dec, the higher in the sky the target will rise for you.
-We will be adding maps soon to make determining visibility easier.
+Maps are being developed to make determining visibility easier.

-Finder images have been temporarily removed.
-If you use the deeplink or RA & Dec coordinates from the table below, there is no need to check your field of view.
+If you use a deeplink or RA & Dec coordinates from the table below and have a level tripod, your telescope should be on target.
+There is no requirement to compare your field of view with a finder image.